In this manual, you notice that:

 void gets(char *buf, unsigned int length)

-.
-This is 48; which is waay more than the specified range limit of8 - 16 bytes
+r14holds the input length0x30.
+This is 48; which is waay more than the specified range limit of8 - 16 bytes.
+This definitely smells like an exploitable clue :)

-gets called after input.
-This function basically, makes a call toINT 0x7D
+test_valid_passwordgets called after input.
+This function basically, makes a call toINT 0x7Dto test password validity and sets flag value.

 With the input you used, the password validation fails.
 Observe.